-The following Profile management policy settings are suggested guidelines for the different machine types.
-They work well in most cases, but you may want to deviate from these as your deployment requires.
+The following Profile Management policy settings are suggested guidelines for the different machine types.
+They usually work well, but you might want to deviate from them as your deployment requires.

-Note: In XenDesktop deployments, Delete locally cached profiles on logoff, Profile streaming, and Always cache are enforced by the auto-configuration feature.
+Note: In Citrix Virtual Desktops deployments, Delete locally cached profiles on logoff, Profile streaming, and Always cache are enforced by the auto-configuration feature.

 |Policy||Both persistent and dedicated||Both persistent and shared||Both provisioned and dedicated||Both provisioned and shared|

 |Delete locally cached profiles on logoff||Disabled||Enabled||Disabled (note 5)||Enabled|

 |Always cache||Enabled (note 1)||Disabled (note 2)||Disabled (note 6)||Disabled|